You might be exempt from keeping a logbook in Canada.

 1) you have to be working in within a 160 kilometers of your home terminal;

-2) you have to start and finish the same place every day;
+2) you have to start and finish at the same location every day;

 3) and you cannot work for more than one carrier in a day.